danielj14/randomCatFact/README.md

 ## cat facts

-useless cat facts using [some random api](https://some-random-api.ml/)
+some randoms cat facts using [some random api](https://some-random-api.ml/)

-instructions to download:
+Instructions to download:
-- install go
+- Install go
-- clone the repository
+- Clone the repository
-- run install.sh
+- Run install.sh
-- use the command catFact
+- Use the command catFact
 - be happy